M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 * A quick refresh only detects new objects.
 To give some comparative context, a quick refresh of 120,000 items on a test system takes approximately 7 seconds.

-<p class="note">The default time intervals for refreshes can be altered using registry settings on the server.
-More information on this is available in the <a href="https://partners.cloudvault.m-files.com/Default.aspx?#CE7643CB-C9BB-4536-8187-707DB78EAF2A/object/3AEC36EE-946C-4B0C-9DE2-8BF82DED3078/latest">Partner Portal</a>.</p>
+The default time intervals for refreshes can be altered using registry settings on the server.
+More information on this is available in the <a href="https://partners.cloudvault.m-files.com/Default.aspx?#CE7643CB-C9BB-4536-8187-707DB78EAF2A/object/3AEC36EE-946C-4B0C-9DE2-8BF82DED3078/latest">Partner Portal</a>.
+{:.note}

 From the perspective of a custom External Object Type Data Source, there is no difference between a full refresh and a quick refresh; the M-Files Server simply alters how it deals with the data which it is provided.